sindresorhus/awesome-nodejs/readme.md

 ### Templating

 - [handlebars.js](https://github.com/wycats/handlebars.js/) - A superset of Mustache templates which adds powerful features like helpers and more advanced blocks.
+- [marko](https://github.com/marko-js/marko) - A fast and lightweight HTML-based templating engine that compiles templates to CommonJS modules and supports streaming, async rendering and custom tags.
+- [nunjucks](https://github.com/mozilla/nunjucks) - A powerful templating engine with inheritance, asynchronous control, and more (jinja2 inspired).
 - [hogan.js](http://twitter.github.io/hogan.js/) - Twitter's small, fast, phase-separated compiler for Mustache templates.
+- [EJS](https://github.com/mde/ejs) - Simple unopinionated templating language.
 - [Jade](https://github.com/visionmedia/jade) - High performance template engine heavily influenced by Haml.

+### Web frameworks

+- [Koa](http://koajs.com) - A new web framework designed by the team behind Express, which aims to be a smaller, more expressive, and more robust foundation for web applications and APIs.
+- [Express](http://expressjs.com) - A minimal and flexible web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
-- [nunjucks](https://github.com/mozilla/nunjucks) - A powerful templating engine with inheritance, asynchronous control, and more (jinja2 inspired).
+- [Hapi](http://hapijs.com) - A rich framework for building applications and services.
-- [EJS](https://github.com/mde/ejs) - Simple unopinionated templating language.
-- [marko](https://github.com/marko-js/marko) - A fast and lightweight HTML-based templating engine that compiles templates to CommonJS modules and supports streaming, async rendering and custom tags.
+- [LoopBack](http://loopback.io) - Powerful framework for creating REST APIs and easily connecting to backend data sources.
+- [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework. *(You might like [awesome-meteor](https://github.com/Urigo/awesome-meteor))*
+- [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
+- [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
+- [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.
+- [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.
+- [Restberry](http://restberry.com) - Framework for setting up RESTful JSON APIs, applied to your database models without needing to write any code.
+- [Catberry](http://catberry.org) - Framework with Flux architecture, isomorphic web-components and progressive rendering.

 ### Documentation